SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 Australia are now restricting any person below the age of 16 to use a list of applications and soical media so that harmful contents are not reached by the teenages, but somehow the controversial `DISCORD` and `Roblox` which are somehow not included.

-Chat Control in the EU has not going away, despite EU citizens has raise concern and debated.
-The officers and authorities are exempted from it.
+Chat Control, VPN and crypto currencies targeted in the EU has not going away, despite public has raise concern and debated.
+Decentralizing tools are often targeted.
+Developers has to lower their standard of privacy to avoid jail or fine.

 - Can we shutdown the entire car industries because a car knock down and killed people?
 - Can we shutdown the entire beer manufacture because someone get drunk and start killing people?